javierarce/map-with-me/README.md

 }
 ```

+---

-Please, open an issue if you:
+Please, open an issue in this repo if you:

 1) Found a horrible bug :_(
 2) Made a cool map you want to share with me :)